 - Assassin's Creed IV: Black Flag: Edward Kenway is a scruffy pirate top to bottom, but has picture perfect teeth.

 - Civilization III: Inverted in the leader pics.
-Genghis Khan has hideously bad teeth — even in the modern era, when logically even the Mongols ought to have reasonable dental hygeine.
+Genghis Khan has hideously bad teeth — even in the modern era, when logically even the Mongols ought to have reasonable dental hygiene.

 - Averted in Dragon Age: Origins — every single character in the game (including your own), be they a human, an elf, or a dwarf, has stained yellow-brown teeth.
 Although the game takes place in a fantasy universe, this is very appropriate considering it parallels medieval Europe.
 Played completely straight in the sequel.
-Everyone has perfect white teeth.
+Everyone has perfect white teeth (possibly due to the rather large amount of mods the previous game had specifically designed to play this trope straight).